MfindaAdriano/football-game-results/README.md

 Description of the role of the above command
 - 1. To clone repo containing the project
 - 2. To install the dependencies, or package (modules ) defined in package.json file
-- 3. to start reactJS frontend server
+- 3. to start reactJS frontend server (http://locahost:3000)
-- 4. to start backend nodeJS/Express Server
+- 4. to start backend nodeJS/Express Server (http://locahost:4500)
 - 34. to start concurrently both frontend and backend servers

+Deployment
+The frontend app must be build before deployment using

+> pnpm build

 ## Future Improvements
 - update the database in order to have more games' results available